everysportmediagroup/everysport-api-documentation/basics/formats_and_terms.md

 ## GameEvent object format
 Events from a game, for example goals, penalties and period results.
-Each type of game event have its of set of properties.
+Each type of game event have its own set of properties.

 ### All game events:
 * type - Type of game event